ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 If you forget the encryption password, you lose access to the data.
 You cannot retrieve the password from the system.
 {: important}

+### Performance Options
+{: #ODBBackupPerform}

+Bandwidth throttling settings specify the amount of bandwidth that is consumed by an {{site.data.keyword.backup_notm}} Agent for backups.
+For example, you might want to restrict the amount of bandwidth used for daytime backups so that online users are not affected, and allow unlimited bandwidth usage at night so that scheduled backups run as fast as possible.

+Bandwidth settings include:
+- Maximum bandwidth (upper limit), in megabits per second, to be consumed by the {{site.data.keyword.backup_notm}} Agent for all backups and restores.
+- Period of time during the day that throttling is in effect.
+Only one time window can be specified.
+Outside the window, no throttling takes place.
+- Days of the week that throttling is in effect.

+If the bandwidth throttling time period begins when a backup is underway, the maximum bandwidth is applied dynamically to the running backup.
+Similarly, if the bandwidth throttling time period ends when a backup is running, bandwidth throttling is ended for the backup.

+If you edit an {{site.data.keyword.backup_notm}} Agent’s bandwidth settings while a backup is running, the new {{site.data.keyword.backup_notm}} Agent settings do not affect the backup that is running because bandwidth settings are applied when a backup starts, not during its operation.

 ## Downloading the user guide
 {: #OracleConfigUserGuide}